tony-albanese/ci-project-4/README.md

 # Features

 ## Admin Panel
-There is an admin panel which users with the correct privilefes (superusers), can see and manipulate all of the data in the site.
+There is an admin panel which users with the correct privileges (superusers), can see and manipulate all of the data in the site.
 > As a adminstrator, I can login with privileges so that moderate all content on the site.

 ## allauth authentication